 - How can we seize those opportunities and counter those threats, and under what conditions can such research be facilitated?

 - What are the limits to the use of 'Big Data' for scientific research, and under what conditions is such research allowable (including legally)?

 - Is the quality of 'Big Data' sufficient for scientific research, and what issues demand attention if the quality of 'Big Data' is to be ensured?

 The committee’s second task will be to prepare an Academy advisory report on a number of selected topics.
 Given that 'Big Data' involves a very varied field, the committee – based on its own foresight study – will make a well-argued selection of topics to be advised on, in particular in the light of the opportunities and threats.

-The 'Big Data' committee will submit a reviewed foresight report to the Board of the Academy at the end of 2016.
+The 'Big Data' committee will submit a reviewed foresight report to the Board of the Academy in the spring of 2017.